togajs/toga/README.md

 #### `.parse(block) : Array.<Object>`

-Generates a single array of tokens with tags per given block of text.
+Generates a sensible syntax tree format of doc-blocks and surrounding code.
 Tags are parsed greedily.
 If it looks like a tag, it's a tag.
 How you handle them is completely up to you.

 ### `toga(block, [grammar]) : Array.<Object>`